 CHOOSE AN ACCREDITED UNIVERSITY AND A CTC-APPROVED PROGRAM

-The Hufstedler School of Education’s program is approved by the California Commission on Teacher Credentialing (CTC).
+The Hufstedler School of Education’s program is approved by the California Commission on Teacher Credentialing (CCTC).
 Alliant International University is accredited by the Western Association of Schools and Colleges (WASC).